 Dear Members of the Search Committee:

 I am writing to apply for the Bard Graduate Center Research Fellowship of the year 2018-19.
 I am a scholar of ancient Near Eastern art, archaeology, and religion, specializing in the Bronze and Iron Ages in the Levant, as well as ancient furniture, and ancient Mediterranean ivory art.
 My work is driven by seeking the idiosyncratic features of Levantine artistic practices, cult, and ideology, in an age of global exchange.
 I am currently an Associate Research Fellow at the Albright Institute of Archaeological Research, and will complete my PhD in December 2017 at the Hebrew University of Jerusalem, in the field of Archaeology.
-During my PhD studies, I have been a Visiting Scholar at Columbia University, New York, and Fribourg University, Switzerland.
+During my PhD studies, I have been a Visiting Scholar at Columbia University, New York, and the University of Fribourg, Switzerland.

 My dissertation, titled “Local Art in the Southern Levant: Middle Bronze Age Bone-Inlaid Boxes of the Geometric Family”, analyzes unique bone-inlaid boxes found in southern Levantine elite tombs during the Middle Bronze Age.
 Using archaeological and art historical methods, I reveal that the boxes were sophisticated models of temples that were instrumental in creating a common sphere of Levantine funerary rites.
 I portray a well-defined Levantine school of art, and demonstrate that in stark contrast to contemporary art industries, it was never exported, and was only meaningful within its indigenous cultural setting.
 My work thus offers an original perspective on a major disciplinary issue: the controversial existence of a local Levantine carving style in a time of growing internationalization.
 This research was presented in international conferences and seminars, and is also based on my extensive publications of new bone and ivory assemblages from Bronze and Iron Age contexts in high-profiled excavation reports, including Jerusalem, Hazor, and Megiddo.
 During 2018, I plan to prepare it for book publication.

 As a specialist of ancient Mediterranean ivory, I have made a considerable contribution to one of our field’s most debatable problems: differentiating ivory styles during the Iron Age.
-In my paper titled “In Search of Identity: The Contribution of Recent Finds to Our Understanding of Iron Age Ivory Objects in the Material Culture of the Southern Levant” (Naeh 2015), which was the recipient of the Dever Prize, I have argued in favor of a local tradition of wood, bone, and ivory carving, featuring recurring themes known from both the Bronze and Iron Ages in the southern Levant; consequently, I was invited to publish a popular version in Biblical Archaeological Review.
+In my paper titled “In Search of Identity: The Contribution of Recent Finds to Our Understanding of Iron Age Ivory Objects in the Material Culture of the Southern Levant” (Naeh 2015), which was the recipient of the Dever Prize, I have argued in favor of a local tradition of wood, bone, and ivory carving, featuring recurring themes known from both the Bronze and Iron Ages in the southern Levant; consequently, I was invited to publish a popular version of my paper in Biblical Archaeological Review.

-Following my interest in the nexus between art and ideology, I have co-organized an international, interdisciplinary workshop that explored inter-connections between thrones ranging from ancient Egypt, Mesopotamia, the Levant, Bronze Age and Classical Greece, to Islamic cultures, focusing on their visuality, materiality, and representations of political power (Vienna 2016), and am currently co-editing the proceedings of the workshop, to be published by the Austrian Academy of Sciences Press under the title: “The Throne in Art and Archaeology: from the Dawn of the Ancient Near East until the Late Medieval Period”.
+Following my interest in the nexus between art and ideology, I have co-organized an international, interdisciplinary workshop that explored inter-connections between thrones ranging from ancient Egypt, Mesopotamia, the Levant, Bronze Age and Classical Greece, to Islamic cultures, focusing on their visuality, materiality, and representations of political power (Vienna 2016).
+I am currently co-editing the proceedings of the workshop, to be published by the Austrian Academy of Sciences Press under the title: “The Throne in Art and Archaeology: from the Dawn of the Ancient Near East until the Late Medieval Period”.